Skip to Main Content

 • Minimum down payment: 3.5 percent with a credit score of 580 or better; 10 percent with a credit score of 500 – 579

-• Mortgage insurance: You’ll be required to pay both an upfront mortgage insurance premium (MIP) at closing and an annual MIP rolled into your monthly payment.
+• FHA mortgage insurance: You’ll be required to pay both an upfront mortgage insurance premium (MIP) at closing and annual MIP, typically rolled into your monthly payment.

 How to shop for a FHA loan

 While FHA loans are insured by the government, they’re originated and funded by private mortgage lenders.
 That means the actual terms and rates are set by the individual bank, credit union or mortgage company, and can vary from lender to lender.
-So it pays to shop around.
+Here are our guides to help you get the best possible rate and terms:

 Up next